Shooting victims remembered: 'The loss is incalculable'

 MELVIN WAX: 'A SWEET, SWEET GUY'

-Melvin Wax was always the first to arrive at New Light Congregation in Pittsburgh's Squirrel Hill neighborhood - and the last to leave.

-Wax, who was in his late 80s, was among those killed when a gunman entered the synagogue Saturday and opened fire a few minutes after Sabbath services began.
-Fellow members of the congregation, which rented space in the lower level of the Tree of Life Synagogue, said Wax was a kind man and a pillar of the congregation, filling just about every role except cantor.
+Wax, who was in his late 80s, was among those killed when a gunman entered the synagogue Saturday and opened fire during Sabbath services.
+Fellow members of the congregation, which rented space in the lower level of the Tree of Life Synagogue, says Wax was a kind man and a pillar of the congregation, filling just about every role except cantor.

 "He and I used to, at the end of services, try to tell a joke or two to each other.
 Most of the time they were clean jokes.
 Most of the time.
 I won't say all the time.
 But most of the time."